combust-labs/firebuild/README.md

 sudo $GOPATH/bin/firebuild kill --profile=standard --vmm-id=${VMMID}
 ```

-### purging remains of the VMs stopped without the kill command
+#### purging the remains of the VMs stopped without the kill command

 If a VM exits in any other way than via `kill` command, following data continues residing on the host: